1. Selected international indicators 92

 (a) Data are seasonally adjusted.
 Germany refers to Western Germany until June 1990, and unified Germany thereafter.

-Source: All the data are sourced from statistical agencies of respective countries, except Germany which is sourced from the OECD Main Economic Indicators.
+Source: Data are sourced from statistical agencies of respective countries, except for data from Germany which is sourced from the OECD Main Economic Indicators.

 (a) The aggregate inflation rates are derived from the weighted average of inflation rates of individual trading partners, with the weights being their respective shares of Australian total merchandise trade from 1996-97 to 1998-99.